CRUD Index

 A filter is essentially a predefined search query.
 Each filter is shown in a dropdown menu in the overview table, and when selected that filter is executed on the overview of models.

-You can add filters to your table overview by calling the filter
+You can add filters to your table overview by calling the filter method on the Table object.
+It requires a name,

 a filter and an optional title.